-Wildlife, Marine Life & Volcanoes of Southwestern Galapagos
+Wildlife, Marine Life & Volcanoes of Western Galapagos

-Giant tortoises, volcanoes, sharks, flamingos, marine iguanas, turtles, sealions and penguins - these hotel-based 4 & 5 day trips feature some of the best of the Galapagos islands' wildlife, marine life, and scenery.
+Giant tortoises, volcanoes, sharks, flamingos, marine iguanas, turtles, sealions and penguins - these privately-guided hotel-based trips feature some of the best of the Galapagos islands' wildlife, marine life, and scenery.
 These trips are particularly good for topping up species and areas you may not have come across on a boat based natural history or diving trip.
 For those with only a short time to spare, they are also highly rewarding trips in their own right.

-Large Green Turtles are another snorkelling highlight at this location; and from above water we can often see dozens of sharks swimming in lava tunnels no more than 1 foot deep.
-On our 5-days version, mangrove systems and shallow caves further west provide us with some of the best opportunities to snorkel close to White-tip Reef Sharks, amongst schools of juvenile Golden Cownose Rays and yet more Green Turtles.
+Large Green Turtles are another snorkel highlight at this location; and from above water we can often see dozens of sharks swimming in lava tunnels no more than 1 foot deep.
+In a different areas far to the West, mangrove systems and shallow caves further west provide us with some of the best opportunities to snorkel close to Black-tip Reef Sharks, amongst schools of juvenile Golden Cownose Rays and yet more Green Turtles.

 Back to the central southern parts of Isabela, salty inlets and pools amongst mangroves provide excellent habitat for flamingos, with easy opportunities to film and photograph them.
 Yellow legs, moorhens and Darwin's finches are also easily spotted in these habitats.